Parameterized Post-Newtonian Analysis of Quadratic Gravity and Solar System Constraints: Exact PN solutions up to 1.5PN

-In the limit $m_W\to\infty$, the convolution kernel $\frac{m_W^2}{4\pi} \frac{e^{-m_W r}}{r}$ becomes $\delta^{(3)}(\mathbf{x})$, and the new potential $\mathcal{V}_a$ reduces to the GR case $V_a$.
+The parameter $C_0$ is a pure gauge freedom at the 1.5PN level.
+It is kept so that the metric can be expressed in the standard PPN gauge and directly compared with the PPN parameters.
+One may fix this gauge from the outset and still consistently perform the 2PN expansion, but the resulting expressions generally fall outside the standard PPN framework, although they remain physically equivalent.
+Since the PN expansion of quadratic gravity already departs significantly from the standard PPN parameter framework, retaining the gauge parameter $C_0$ is no longer essential at this stage.

 A noteworthy aspect of the 1.5PN corrections is that they are governed exclusively by the Weyl sector, implying that the massive spin-2 mode is the only active degree of freedom at this level.
 This is also evident from the linearized treatment of quadratic gravity in Ref.~\cite{Alves:2022yea}: the massive scalar mode contributes to the diagonal components of the metric, whereas the massive spin-2 mode manifests as a contribution to the $g_{0i}$ sector.

 For an N-body system consisting of point-like sources, the potential $V_a$ can be expressed as

 To obtain $\mathcal{V}_a$ in the case of point-like sources, we need to compute the convolution of $1/r$ and $e^{-mr}/r$.
 Denote $f=\frac{1}{r}*\frac{e^{-mr}}{r}$, a simpler way to perform the calculation is using the relation